Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 # Critic can map claims to specific passages

-The practical consequence: the critic's context window must hold the summary and the relevant source excerpts.
-For long-form research tasks with many sources, this means either running the critic on one sub-question at a time, or using a large-context model for the critic pass only.
+For long-form research tasks with many sources, I usually handle this in one of two ways.
+I either run the critic on one sub-question at a time, or I use a large-context model for the critic pass only.

 4. Recursive summarization and citation tracing